LagoVista/docs/Messaging/Parsing/Verifiers.md

 ### To Use a Verifier

-1. On the Device Message Definition, press **run**.
+1. On the Device Message Definition, press **Run**.
 Your results will be displayed.